pravinsonawane/JSFrameworkAndLib/README.md

 This repository contains latest JS libs details and examples

-We are exploring latest JS and libraries.
+We are exploring latest JS libraries.

 1. Angular JS